 Last year, Fluence Energy gave guidance on optimizing solar module loading ratios, suggesting that a 1.9:1 DC:AC solar panel to inverter ratio, in defined circumstances, makes economic sense with integrated DC-coupled energy storage.
 Fluence estimates 60¢ per watt for that extra hardware.

-Research in Minnesota has shown that oversizing the DC:AC ratio for wintertime production will offset the need for long term storage as well as gas (in sunny Minnesota).
+Research in Minnesota has shown that oversizing the DC:AC ratio for wintertime production will offset the need for long term storage (in sunny Minnesota).
 NREL and FirstSolar developed models showing how oversizing solar allows for predictable use of the excess power produced for ancillary services.
 In another use case, FirstSolar and the Tampa Electric Company, showed that oversizing and designing flexibility with that oversizing allows for more solar power to be installed, and greater amounts of solar electricity to be delivered to the grid.

 The purpose of this article is to illustrate that it is time for us to let loose of the standard values we usually consider for DC:AC ratio when designing our solar power systems.
 Sometimes it makes sense to build on north facing roofs, sometimes the panels are flat, sometimes you have energy storage, or – like in Connecticut – you have an opportunity to make revenue from other streams than simply electricity generation, and extra solar modules are now a financially viable means to do that.